Deep learning: Bioinformatics

 An autoencoder ANN was used in bioinformatics, to predict gene ontology annotations and gene-function relationships.

 In medical informatics, deep learning was used to predict sleep quality based on data from wearables and predictions of health complications from electronic health record data.

+Deep neural networks have shown unparalleled performance in predicting protein structure, according to the sequence of the amino acids that make it up.
+In 2020, AlphaFold, a deep-learning based system, achieved a level of accuracy significantly higher than all previous computational methods.

+Deep Neural Network Estimations

+Deep neural networks can be used to estimate the entropy of a stochastic process through an arrangement called a Neural Joint Entropy Estimator (NJEE).
+Such an estimation provides insights on the effects of input random variables on an independent random variable.
+Practically, the DNN is trained as a classifier that maps an input vector or matrix X to an output probability distribution over the possible classes of random variable Y, given input X. For example, in image classification tasks, the NJEE maps a vector of pixels' color values to probabilities over possible image classes.
+In practice, the probability distribution of Y is obtained by a Softmax layer with number of nodes that is equal to the alphabet size of Y. NJEE uses continuously differentiable activation functions, such that the conditions for the universal approximation theorem holds.
+It is shown that this method provides a strongly consistent estimator and outperforms other methods in cases of large alphabet sizes.

 Medical image analysis

-Deep learning has been shown to produce competitive results in medical application such as cancer cell classification, lesion detection, organ segmentation and image enhancement.
+Deep learning has been shown to produce competitive results in medical applications such as cancer cell classification, lesion detection, organ segmentation and image enhancement.
 Modern deep learning tools demonstrate the high accuracy of detecting various diseases and the helpfulness of their use by specialists to improve the diagnosis efficiency.

 Mobile advertising

 Finding the appropriate mobile audience for mobile advertising is always challenging, since many data points must be considered and analyzed before a target segment can be created and used in ad serving by any ad server.
 Deep learning has been used to interpret large, many-dimensioned advertising datasets.
 Many data points are collected during the request/serve/click internet advertising cycle.
 This information can form the basis of machine learning to improve ad selection.